kost/dvcs-ripper/README.md

 It will automatically do `git checkout -f`

+or if you would like to ignore SSL certification verification (with -s):

+`rip-git.pl -s -v -u http://www.example.com/.git/`

 SVN
 ===========
 It supports OLDER and NEWER version of svn client formats.
 Older is with .svn files in every directory, while